Contents

 Storage

-CO2 storage in saline aquifers.
+Durability and monitoring requirements for storage in saline aquifers.

-CO2 storage in depleted hydrocarbon reservoirs.
+Durability and monitoring requirements for storage in depleted hydrocarbon reservoirs.

-CO2 storage in mafic and ultramafic formations.
+Durability and monitoring requirements for storage in mafic and ultramafic formations.

 Must be used with the carbonation in the built environment storage module.

-Must be used with the ex-situ mineralization in closed engineered systems conversion module.
+Must be used with the ex-situ mineralization in closed engineered systems conversion Module.

 Must be used with the dissolved inorganic carbon in oceans storage module.

-Must be used with the enhanced weathering in closed engineered systems conversion module.
+Must be used with the enhanced weathering in closed engineered systems conversion Module.

 Acknowledgements